akshaypt7/purifit_chatbot_rasa/data/nlu.md

 - i am buying from website, is there any coupons
 - will i get a discount if i buy from here
 - will i get a discount
+- Can i get any discount for the prodcuts?
+- can i get a discount

 ## intent:Where_is_it_made
 - where is the manufactured from